-About 80 percent of all breast cancers are ER-positive, according to WebMD, which means the cancer cells grow in response to the hormone estrogen, and they can be targeted by hormone therapy that can slow or stop the tumor’s growth.
-The more rare but deadlier form of breast cancer is ER-negative, and it’s much less likely to respond to hormone therapy.
-Make sure you know all the possible symptoms of breast cancer.
+About three-fourths of all invasive breast cancers have estrogen receptors (ER) on their surface, so they are called ER-positive, according to Trevan D. Fischer, MD, a surgical oncologist and an assistant professor of surgical oncology at the John Wayne Cancer Institute at Providence Saint John’s Health Center in Santa Monica, California.
+This means the cancer cells grow in response to the hormone estrogen, and they can be targeted by hormone therapy that binds to the receptor and thus slow or stop the tumor’s growth.
+The less common form of breast cancer is ER-negative, and it’s much less likely to respond to hormone therapy because there’s no receptor on the surface to attach to the hormone therapy drug.